 - Nixing caffeine after noon

 - Going to bed at the same time every night

 Insomnia is no joke, and just a night or two without proper sleep can start to seriously impact your body.
 If you’re like me and deal with these issues nightly, you’re probably always searching for tips to get more rest.
 Whether you’re experiencing burnout, mental health struggles or are searching for products for new parents. these seven hacks will help you head off to dreamland.
 From the best sleep tea to the ultimate white noise machines and cooling pillows, here are the best sleep aids to help you fall asleep and stay asleep longer.

-1. Earpeace Sleep Buds
+1. Earpeace Sleep Ear Plugs

 As someone who has wasted money on practically every pair of earplugs money can buy, I can safely say that these work like no other.
 They’re a game-changer if you live with a snorer.
 If you’re someone with a shorter ear canal like me, you’ll also appreciate that these plugs have a less elongated fit, unlike many foam alternatives.
 The silky soft texture is also more comfortable and encourages sound sleep.
 Just under $20, they’re a little more expensive than your average drug store ear plugs, but that’s because these are reusable and easy to clean.
 These durable plugs never fall out and feature an easy-to-reach pull tab when you are ready to remove them.
-Every model includes three sets of filters (11, 14 & 19-decibel reduction) so you can get customized serenity whenever you need it.

 2. LectroFan Noise & Fan Machine